ilyashubin/scrollbooster/README.md

 ### Browser support

-ScrollBooster was tested in IE 11, Edge and other modern browsers (Chrome, Firefox, Safari).
+ScrollBooster has been tested in IE 11, Edge and other modern browsers (Chrome, Firefox, Safari).

 ### Special thanks